DinosaurTimeThird/hello-world/README.md

 # hello-world
 first github repository
 My name is ZhenGray.
-I like hiking and climbing。
+I like hiking and climbing.